Study in BULGARIA with YES Abroad!

 Learn more about being a YES Abroad student in Bulgaria:

-Students will attend either a private school (non-gap year students) or a Bulgarian state school (gap year students).
-The primary language of instruction at the private school, the American College of Sofia, is English, while the primary language of instruction at the state school is Bulgarian.
+Past students have attended either a private school (non-gap year students) or a Bulgarian state school (gap year students).
+The primary language of instruction for non-gap year students has been English, while the primary language of instruction at the state school is Bulgarian.
 Participants may have the opportunity to participate in a number of extracurricular school activities, such as clubs or sports.

 The United States enjoys good relations with Bulgaria.
 This country is an active member in organizations such as the U.N., WHO, NATO, and the European Union.